AdrianaMendes/AdrianaMendes/README.md

    Hello Devs👋
 </h1>

 Welcome to my Github profile.
 My name is Adriana, graduated in Computer Engineering and passionate about technology.
-Currently I am a software developer with problem solving skills and proven experience building Java Spring applications.
+Currently I am Java developer with problem solving skills and proven experience building Java Spring applications.
 Should you need any further information, please do not hesitate to contact me:

 <h1 align='center'>
 <a href="https://www.linkedin.com/in/adriana-mirian-mendes-cardoso/">